fiftydinar/usb-storage-optimized-async/README.md

 - `grep`
 - `realpath`

+## Known quirk
+- If 2 or more USB storage devices have the same USB vendor ID and USB model ID, then this fix won't apply for those USB storage devices.
+`lsusb` output doesn't show the information about the USB storage block device, hence why we can't use anything else as an identifier.

 ## Credits
 To clarify, I am not the one who discovered this, I'm the one who just refined it to work reliably.